nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <details open>
 <summary><strong>Caution:</strong></summary>

-- A tag with a singular or multiple space are considered different tags.
+- Tags with single or multiple spaces in their names are considered distinct and treated as separate tags.
 For example:
     - <span class="preserve-whitespace">Venue IC vs. Venue  IC</span>
 </details>
 </box>